 Texas law allows victims to pursue economic, non-economic, and sometimes punitive damages.
 Your potential compensation may include:

-• Wrongful Death: In fatal cases, family members may recover damages for funeral costs, loss of consortium, and loss of financial support.
+- Wrongful Death: In cases of fatal injury, family members may recover damages for funeral expenses, loss of consortium, and loss of financial support.

 Insurance companies will aggressively work to minimize these payouts.
 Commercial carriers like FedEx often carry multi-million-dollar policies, but accessing those funds requires compelling evidence and skilled advocacy.